Proficiency Level Spanish

 BA RT99 Spanish, Portuguese and Brazilian Studies (5 Years Including Foundation Year)

 This is a module for students who have passed LA440 Post Advanced Spanish or who have an equivalent level of Spanish.
 The module emphasises writing and speaking in preparation for the study abroad.
 The materials deal with important events of Spanish and Latin American culture and the society within which they took place.
 Constant links with modern issues are introduced in every unit of the module.
+The aim of the module is to widen the learners' awareness and knowledge about the Spanish-speaking societies and cultures worldwide and to provide them with the appropriate training to develop intellectual skills such as critical reasoning, application of concepts and identification and solution of problems.
+The module facilitates the analysis and interpretation of authentic data in Spanish through the study of Spanish structures and lexis.
+It also encourages students to adopt autonomous learning skills and an investigative approach to tackle grammatical and lexical problems in a wider system.

 The aim of the module is to widen the learners’ awareness and knowledge about the Spanish-speaking societies and cultures worldwide and to provide them with the appropriate training to develop intellectual skills such as critical reasoning, application of concepts and identification and solution of problems.
 The module facilitates the analysis and interpretation of authentic data in Spanish through the study of Spanish structures and lexis.
 It also encourages students to adopt autonomous learning skills and an investigative approach to tackle grammatical and lexical problems in a wider system.